coderextreme/NodeJSHttpsLocalhost/README.md

 ```
 go to https://localhost:3000/index.html in your web browser

-The X3dom example doesn't work yet completely yet.
+The X3dom example doesn't work completely yet.
 Fonts are commented out.
 Help is welcome on finding font resources.

 When setting up keys, be sure to use localhost for Common Name.